cea-hpc/mpc/doc/sphinx/source/contribute/contribute_merge_request.rst

 * a clear title for your MR, stating what it is about.

-* Read the template available [here](TMPL/New-merge-request-template).
+* Read the template available on gitlab.
 You should copy it.
+Please fulfill all the required fields in order to make requests ready for people to review it.
+It is mandatory to follow the template, at the risk of getting a Bot warning.
+The bot only checks for section headers.

 * checked MPC is still able to build and run correctly